JuubiSnake/pidgey/README.md

 - [] Endpoint that accepts a cursor position and character.
 - [] Change to use event sink for updates when user posts a payload.
+- [] Start a flutter app that connects to the server.